-- Fiordland Sewer Options and iwi favour the Kepler for wastewater disposal and support the sub soil drip irrigation (SDI) method.
-Therefore, wastewater must be to membrane micro filtration quality to meet requirements for particle size to suit SDI irrigation.
+- Fiordland Sewerage Options and Te Ao Marama favour the newly constructed Kepler wastewater disposal fields and support the sub soil drip irrigation (SDI) method.
+Therefore, wastewater must be to membrane micro filtration quality or similar to meet requirements for particle size to suit SDI irrigation.

-- Kepler has the current capacity to handle Te Anau and Manapouri flows without further extension of the current plant but may require expansion once the flow increases due to tourist numbers.
+- The Kepler SDI disposal fields has the current capacity to handle Te Anau and Manapouri flows without further extension of the current plant but may require expansion once the flow increases due to tourist numbers.

 - Land ownership by SDC at Manapouri, View Street and around the wastewater ponds is very limited, but it is believed sufficient land is available to construct the necessary treatment facility.

 - The current wastewater pond is consented to discharge 150m³ per day.
 This is expected to not be continued within the next consent application.

-- The budget within the Long Term Plan is set at $4 million which is prohibitive.
+- The budget within the Long Term Plan is set at $4.5 million